 A continuous glucose monitor — typically referred to as a CGM — is a system that measures interstitial glucose levels (glucose in fluid between cells) on a continuous basis throughout the day and night.
 The CGM system is made up of a sensor, a transmitter and a receiver.
 A tiny sensor about a half-inch long is inserted just below your skin, usually on your belly or arm.
 From there, an electrode measures your interstitial glucose levels within the tissue fluid rather than directly from your blood.
 A transmitter attached to the sensor sends glucose information to a wireless receiver.
 This receiver displays glucose results on a small screen in up to five-minute intervals.
 It may be a separate device or incorporated into an insulin pump.
+Some CGM devices can now be incorporated with insulin pumps to adjust insulin delivery to decrease hypo- and hyper- glycemia as well as to increase time-in-range (the percent of time that your blood glucose levels are in your recommended target range).
 The unit also allows you to set and manage your sensor settings to personalize them for your lifestyle.
 Since your CGM device is continuously recording your glucose levels, you can see this information at any time, allowing you to track glucose changes and identify trends.
 Seeing glucose levels in “real time” can help you make decisions throughout the day about how to balance your food, activity and diabetes medications.
 Some CGMs send information directly to a smartphone or tablet.
 You can even share your glucose numbers with your loved ones through your smart device.

 Criteria for CGM coverage